sparameswaran/offline-gen/README.md

 Use the `sample_input.yml` to create a new input file that would contain configs for talking to a S3 Blobstore, name, branch, github repo of the target pipeline and associated pipeline that needs to be offlined.
 The pipeline-params file can contain parameter values pertaining to the target pipeline itself (IaaS/branch etc).

-Make sure the `run_name` in the main input.yml for offline-gen is unique to distinguish across different pipelines/runs.
-Using the same `run_name` can lead to conflicts or collision of values/folders/files.

 Parameters specified in the pipelines would be preserved as is.

 # Using minio as a S3 Blobstore